hyperjumptech/monika/docs/src/pages/tutorial/run-using-telegram-notification.md

 title: Run using Telegram Notification
 ---

-This article, we will be sharing how to integrate Monika with Telegram bots so that when there are Monika incidents or recoveries, you will be notified on your Telegram group.
+This tutorial, we will be sharing how to integrate Monika with Telegram bots so that when there are Monika incidents or recoveries, you will be notified on your Telegram group.

 ## Set up the Telegram bot